 What happens when your biggest client gets taken over by another corporation that brings their own guys in to do your job?

-When Bill, your oldest client, retires and shuts his whole place down (or worse still, someone new takes over that is a PIA to deal with), what do you do?
+When Bob, your oldest client, retires and shuts his whole place down (or worse still, someone new takes over that is a PIA to deal with), what do you do?

 When a new company, that does exactly what you do, but for much less money, opens up in the same town as you, how do you compete?
 Do your clients leave you for them?
 Maybe, maybe not, but what about new prospects, to them are you just another vendor on the bid list?

 If any of these scenarios make your blood run cold at just the thought of it happening to you, you might already be suffering from the effects of brand devolution.